Kangaroob/odin-calculator/README.md

     -x or X or * -> Multiply x
     -I -> README 🛈

+-The info button requires a double click.
+This may change pending testing on mobile devices, or it might stay this way regardless until I add an actual info screen.

 --I threw this together before actually going through the JavaScript lesssons, to see if I could do it, so I'm sure there are ways to optimize this code.
 For example (ToDo):

     _______